Skip to content

 Using multiple branches

-Similarly, you could create a new branch for each assignment:
+Similarly, you could create a new branch for each assignment.
+This can help you to keep your work separated.

 git checkout -b my-assigments-1